 If time allows, turn off the burner and let the potato soup sit lightly covered for 15 to 20 minutes before serving.
 The soup remains hot, while the creamy chowder settles, and all the flavors acclimate and mingle.
 If you are patient, you will be deliciously rewarded.
 And, leftovers taste even better the next day!
-(Freezes well, and is very microwave-friendly.)
+(This soup freezes well, and is very microwave-friendly.)

 I only use Wyler’s® Chicken bouillon cubes (or replace 2 cups of the water with 2 cups of real chicken broth) and Campbell’s® Condensed Cream of Celery soup whenever possible.

 Wyler’s® Chicken bouillon cubes are made from real chicken, so the broth taste like real chicken broth, and offers the nutritional or therapeutic properties of real chicken stock.